 Bringing your IT systems and policies in-line with GDPR’s key provisions and the European Union Agency for Network and Information Security’s (ENISA) best practices will help you minimize the risks associated with GDPR fines and increase your overall security.

 Complying with GDPR also means being more transparent about how you use and protect your customer’s data.
-Over time and barring a data breach disaster, these measures will build or increase customer trust.
+Over time compliance with data protection and barring a data breach disaster, these measures will build or increase customer trust.

 Shadow IT, Your Biggest Obstacle

 What Shadow IT Looks Like